-Exclusive breastfeeding is recommended for the first 6 months of a baby's life and continued breastfeeding for at two years, adding in complementary foods after 6 months.
-The World Health Organization and American of Pediatrics further say, breastfeeding should continue beyond two years and as long as mutually desired.
+Exclusive breastfeeding is recommended for the first 6 months of a baby's life and continued breastfeeding for two years, adding complementary foods after 6 months.
+The World Health Organization and the American of Pediatrics further say breastfeeding should continue beyond two years and as long as mutually desired.
 (1)

 Where to begin

-Identify what contributed to introducing formula or donor milk to supplement.
+Identify what contributed to the need to introduce formula or donor milk.
 The answer will often help you plan the best way to increase your milk supply.
-Milk supply can decrease from issues on the mom’s side, the baby’s side or on both sides.
+Milk supply can decrease because of issues on the mom’s, baby’s, or both sides.

 If your baby had latching difficulties and could not remove milk well, causing a decrease in your supply, get in touch with an International Board Certified Lactation Consultant (IBCLC) who can help your baby improve their feeding skills.
-As you increase your supply, if your baby is not able to effectively remove milk because of unresolved latch and feeding challenges, milk production may decrease again despite your hard work.
+As you increase your supply, if your baby cannot effectively remove milk because of unresolved latch and feeding challenges, milk production may decrease again despite your hard work.

-Hormones drive milk supply after your baby is born.
+Hormones drive the milk supply after your baby is born.
 In the first few weeks postpartum, every time your baby nurses, it gives information to the body about how much milk needs to continue to be made for your little one.
-Milk supply regulates based on that feedback, and milk production follows the rules of demand dictating supply.
+Milk supply is regulated based on that feedback, and milk production follows the rules of demand dictating supply.

 Strategies for increasing milk supply at your breast

 Nurse more - offering to nurse more often will keep prolactin levels higher because each time your baby removes milk, it tells the body to make more milk.
 You will still need to continue supplementing until your supply increases and you can safely start to reduce the amount of formula being given and replace it with nursing sessions.
 Using a tool like a supplemental nursing system ensures your baby will get the amount of food they need, but every feeding is at the breast, which means more stimulation for increasing milk production.